Knight-wh/cesium-gizmo/README.md

 ## Development

-This repository contains an example.
+This repository contains an example in index.html.

 ```sh
 npm install